 The Difference Between 「ようだ」 and 「みたいだ」

-「ようだ」 is more formal or neutral.
+「ようだ」 is a slightly formal expression.

-「みたいだ」 is more casual and conversational.
+「みたいだ」 is a casual spoken expression.

 For example: